 Norway has on average accounted for about 84% of the saithe landings.
 Data on catch in tonnes from other countries are either uploaded to InterCatch by the respective countries or taken from ICES official statistics (by ICES area) or from reports to Norwegian authorities.
-A few countries have supplied and still supply some additional data.
-The table below shows which countries are asked to supply data to ICES InterCatch (IC), see AFWG Data Call for more details.
+In recent years only Germany have supplied and still supply some additional data, e.g landings at age.